nikkhil160/nikhil/clmynzg6v000c09jq0q4r8l2d.md

 ![Screenshot of a Klaviyo Dashboarding showing metrics like open rate, click rate of 71.3 and 5.06 respectively](https://cdn.hashnode.com/res/hashnode/image/upload/v1695629944619/221cb39d-c943-4319-963a-f96101901baa.png align="center")

-We have 7,000 emails and we sent emails to only 250 of those because of Klaviyo's free tier limit that generated a revenue of $1,200 in sales making an average revenue per user of 4.8 and we are planning to generate $30,000 from a single Black Friday campaign and $50K in a day including all channels and email marketing can be a game changer if you want to hit 1 million in revenue for your D2C brand.
+We have 7,000 emails and we sent emails to only 250 of those because of Klaviyo's free tier limit that generated a revenue of $1,200 in sales making an average revenue per user of 4.8 and we are planning to generate $30,000 from a single Black Friday campaign and $50K in a day including all channels and email marketing can be a game changer if you want to hit 1 million in revenue for your Shopify store.

 ### Insure Cross-Functional Collaboration